The Journal of Interactive Technology and Pedagogy

 As a courtesy to our reviewers, we will not consider simultaneous submissions, but we will do our best to reply to you within three months of the submission deadline.
 The expected length for finished manuscripts is under 5,000 words.
 All work should be original and previously unpublished.
 Essays or presentations posted on a personal blog may be accepted, provided they are substantially revised; please contact us with any questions at email@example.com

-Submission deadline for full manuscripts May 15th, 2017.
+Submission deadline for full manuscripts is November 15th, 2017.
 Please view our submission guidelines for information about submitting to the Journal.

 JITP runs on two overlapping timescales, to accommodate both traditional and evolving models of peer review: